blairmadison11/QuantumConundrumAutosplitter/README.md

 <h1>Quantum Conundrum Autosplitter</h1>

-<p>Quantum Conundrum Autosplitter is an add-on script for <a href="http://livesplit.github.io/">LiveSplit</a> that allows the timer to be automatically controlled while playing Quantum Conundrum.
+<p>Quantum Conundrum Autosplitter is an add-on script for <a href="http://livesplit.github.io/">LiveSplit</a> that allows the timer to be automatically controlled while playing <a href="http://store.steampowered.com/app/200010/Quantum_Conundrum/">Quantum Conundrum</a>.
 It is built into LiveSplit and can be enabled simply by selecting Quantum Conundrum in the Splits Editor.</p>

 <p>Quantum Conundrum Autosplitter currently supports the following features:</p>